srepetsk/gw-style/_pages/pegida.md

 kalinsPDFMeta:
   - '{"showLink":"default"}'
 ---
 German right wing, anti-Islam political movement.
-Acronym for: Patriotic Europeans Against the Islamisation of the West.
+Acronym for: <em>Patriotic Europeans Against the Islamisation of the West</em>.

 Sometimes styled as <em>Patriotic Europeans Against the Islamisation of the Occident</em>.